-Buying Gold and Silver with Bitcoin
+Buying Gold and Silver with Bitcoin or Bitcoin Cash

-Here at Sharps Pixley, we are proud to now accept Bitcoin as a payment method for physical gold bullion and all other precious metals.
+Here at Sharps Pixley, we are proud to now accept Bitcoin or Bitcoin Cash as a payment method for physical gold bullion and all other precious metals.
 Payment by Bitcoin is very convenient and transactions can be made at any time via our online shop.
 You are also welcome to visit us at 54 St James’s Street where you can also make payment or call us to voice broke over the phone and we will send you an electronic invoice which you can pay using Bitcoin.

 The main disadvantage to Bitcoin is it's high volatility and we are providing customers with the ability to profit take from one highly speculative investment and reduce their overall portfolio volatility by investing in physical gold using Bitcoin.
 Whilst Bitcoin undoubtedly presents huge potential for profits, it also comes with the risk of catastrophic loss.